Expedite Your Code Coverage Task With a Coverage Advisor

 When building critical systems, structural code coverage becomes a necessity.
 This post highlights how Parasoft C/C++test can help testing teams with automated productivity features like coverage advisor.

 Jump to Section

 Software testing is an integral part of software development.
 Every industry that develops and executes code can benefit from using structural code coverage testing tools.
-These tools are especially useful in industries for embedded development of safety-critical applications where software systems cannot fail — or lives will be lost.
-Parasoft C/C++test 2020.2 comes with a coverage advisor to help users create that elusive test case that is difficult and time consuming to form.
+These tools are especially useful in industries for the embedded development of safety-critical applications where software systems cannot fail — or lives will be lost.
+Parasoft C/C++test’s coverage advisor helps users create that elusive test case that is difficult and time consuming to form.

 Code Coverage Is an Important Necessity

 Obtaining 100% code coverage metrics in embedded safety- and security-critical systems serves multiple purposes.
 The primary purpose is to conform to verification and validation (V&V) requirements defined in process standards like DO-178C, IEC 62304, and others.

 The value that code coverage provides is an add-on V&V activity that flushes out defects in the code.
 It makes sure that every line of code has been executed and hence examined through testing.
 This gives you an additional safety net on code quality and reliability.

 Also, if you execute all your test cases and only obtain 60%, it becomes obvious that you haven’t created enough test cases.
 As a result, hidden defects might lurk in these untouched areas.

 Another concern is “dead code”.
 That means code that would never be executed because no pathway to it exists.
 This can happen when a feature/capability is implemented but at some point, the requirement for the feature is removed.
 If you don’t completely remove the code, it can result in dead code.
 Finding dead code within functions or operations can also highlight bad code logic that you must address.
 In this situation, the dead code indicates no reachable, logical path exists.

 You can achieve code coverage through various methods of testing or a combination of: